krosenvold/bgit/README.markdown

 All the groundwork was done by Don Brown from Atlassian.
 Until Atlassian can provide resources to the plugin I will be mantaining it here on github

+<h2>Problem tracking</h2>
+It is important that permissions and git setup is correct on ALL nodes (with or without remote agents)

+Also ensure that all remote agents AND the local agent can perform the clone, permission problems related to file systems often give low-quality error messages, often related to complaints about the "checkout" folder.

 <h3>==== USAGE WARNING ====</h3>
 If you are using SSH make sure to use ssh keys.
-In general, make sure that a background script can pull from your repo.
+In general, make sure that a shell script (running as the same user) can pull from your repo.
 If it can't then Bamboo will not be able to checkout neither.

 <h2>Release notes</h2>

+1.2.2 & 1.2.1

+Issue 8, 11 and 12 fixed in these two.
+Time for a binary release ;)

 1.2 RELEASE NOTES